intersystems-community/vscode-objectscript/readme.md

 To be able to use many plugin features, you need to configure the connection to Caché server first.

 - Find a 'cos.conn' section in workspace settings (File - Preferences - Settings)
-- change settings according to your Caché instance and reload VSCode ( as temporary solution )
+- Change settings according to your Caché instance and reload VSCode ( as temporary solution )
+- You will see Caché-related output in "Output" while switched to "cos" channel (right drop-down menu on top of the output window)

 Features
 --------